joshtynjala/actionscript-3.0-developers-guide/files-and-data/working-with-local-sql-databases-in-air/retrieving-data-from-a-database.md

 Each row of data in the `SELECT` result set becomes an Object instance contained in the `data` Array.
-That object has properties whose names match the result set’s column names.
-The properties contain the values from the result set’s columns.
-For example, suppose a `SELECT` statement specifies a result set with three columns named “itemId,” “itemName,” and “price.”
+That object has properties whose names match the result set's column names.
+The properties contain the values from the result set's columns.
+For example, suppose a `SELECT` statement specifies a result set with three columns named "itemId," "itemName," and "price."
 For each row in the result set, an Object instance is created with properties named `itemId`, `itemName`, and `price`.
 Those properties contain the values from their respective columns.